Pinaki-Bose/MotionCutInternshipProjects/README.md

 # MotionCutInternshipProjects
-This is a password generator cfeated with the help of the python language.
-This allows the user to specify the number of charecters, numbers and alphabets that he or she might want int heir passwords and it also allows them to generate more than password at once too.
+This is a password generator created with the help of the python language.
+This allows the users to specify the number of charecters, numbers and alphabets that they might want in their passwords and it also allows them to generate more than password at once too.

-This password generator generates strong and random passwords which would add in to the security of the user who would wish for so.
+This password generator generates strong and random passwords which would add in to the security of the users who would wish for so.